unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/readme.md

 ### Steps: ###

-0. First, Ensure in Eclipse, open the project and remove/comment out all "package customSortTaskwarrior.compilation" lines  at the top of files: "ClassFive.java", "Pair.java" and "StringPair.java".
+0. First, Ensure in Eclipse, open the project and remove/comment out all "package customSortServerV4" lines  at the top of all the `.java` files in that package.
 (As indicated in the respective .java files).
 Ignore the warning/error symbol Eclipse shows when doing that.

 0. open cmd